yasiramus/pokemon/README.md

-<h1 align="center">Welcome to Pokemon 👋</h1>
+<h1 align="center">Welcome to Pokemon Monsters 👋</h1>

-## Description
+## 📝 Description

-> The application allows users to discover and browse through all avalable pokemons, and also discover other feauters of each pokemons
+> The application allows users to discover and browse through all avalable pokemons

+> also discover other feauters of each pokemons.

 <!-- ### 🏠 [Homepage](https://github.com/yasiramus/pokemon.git) -->
 ### 🏠 [Homepage](App)